AidoP/blog/_posts/2020-01-14-software-rasteriser-framebuffer.md

     }
 ~~~

+> NOTE: you should see the next post before using this function in something you publish

 Everything looks ok, but now there is a new `Colour` type we haven't yet defined.
 Without this type we would be writing a raw `u32` whose byte order depends on the system and does not necessarily align with the layout of the colour channels.
 We can instead construct a `Colour` which we know to be formatted correctly using the `{red,green,blue}_offset` fields.
 Colour will be represented as a `u32` internally to align with our framebuffer.

 ~~~rust